-She was recently honored by Technology Association of Georgia (TAG) with the 2018 Diversity Leadership Award of Excellence (Enterprise) and by the Atlanta Business Chronicle as one of the 2018 “Women Who Mean Business”.
-In 2017 she was awarded by Georgia Diversity Council as one of 2017's "Most Powerful & Influential Women".
+She was honored by Technology Association of Georgia (TAG) with the 2018 Diversity Leadership Award of Excellence (Enterprise) and by the Atlanta Business Chronicle as one of the 2018 “Women Who Mean Business”.
+In 2017 awarded by Georgia Diversity Council as one of 2017's "Most Powerful & Influential Women".

 Dr. Yolanda R. Brownlee, a native of Batesville, MS, is a veteran educator with over 20 years of experience in the area of Special Education and Educational Leadership.
 She has served communities around her as an educator in Kindergarten through 12th grade.
 Dr. Brownlee has a unique combination of experiences serving as a teacher, teacher leader, and district level support for special educators in elementary, middle, and high schools.